wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-wvd-application-management/includes/5-exercise-deploy-msix-app-attach.md

 >If you're storing MSIX image in Azure Files, refer to the fourth unit, **Manage MSIX app attach** in this module, to retrieve the UNC path from the URL location of the MSIX image.

-7. After you add the UNC path of your MSIX image, select the following:
+7. After you add the UNC path of your MSIX image, provide the following information:

 |||
 |---|---|